Bulk Operations and Deployment

 Planner Interface Reference

-Route-level reference for the scheduler planner β regions, views, action bar, selection bar, and layout controls.
+Route-level reference for the scheduler dispatch desk β regions, modes, page-header actions, selection dock, and layout controls.